 The reduction and underspend are described in an article published in the Australian Financial Review on 18 May 2021 entitled 'Slow the bleeding': Nuix review flashed red weeks after listing'.
-Further particulars may be provided after discovery.

 C.1.3.
 Nature of FY20 earnings result

 26. Nuix's reported FY20 earnings result was materially derived from cuts to engineering headcount and underinvestment in R&D, and not growth in revenue relative to FY19.